The sessions have started again and will continue until Easter Holidays at Dunblane Primary School from 3.15 – 4 pm.

 Please note some of the players will be starting to use pads, gloves, helmets and wooden bats as they are good enough to be playing in the J1 League which is the next level after Kwik Cricket.

 We are looking at running a cricket festival for the three Primary School in the Dunblane cluster for P2s.

 This will take place two weeks after the Easter Holidays (2020) on a Friday morning, date to be confirmed.

-We will use the festival as an opportunity to market both All Stars and Dunblane Cricket.
+We will use the festival as an opportunity to market Dunblane Cricket Club.

 Tony Phillips is an experienced UKCC Level 3 Cricket coach having worked for Cricket Scotland for 3 and a half years delivering cricket to 40 Primary Schools in the Falkirk and Stirling area's.

 Tony was also the Lead Coach of the Forth Valley Area squads based at Dollar Academy

 Tony is also a current member of the ECB and Cricket Scotland Coaches Association.

 He will be running the cricket sessions for those who have already started playing cricket and those who are keen to participate in cricket both girls and boys with any ability.
 The sessions will include Kwik cricket and incrediball but not hard ball cricket, they will be fun and enjoyable covering all the basics.